tiger3645/design_ztm/1_getting_started.md

 Don´t miss details!
 Explain the details the user needs to take to complete a task and the actions.

 Do add the right amount of detail!
 Everyone should be able to read and understand what the flow does.
 Outline each step and flow.

+## Sitemaps

+Sitemaps are hierarchical diagrams of a website or an application that shows how pages are prioritized.
+They help provide structure to our products.

+They are used at the beggining of the design process, as they provide a bird's eye view of the whole thing.
+It results in the creation of navigation hierarchies and categorizations of your product.
+You get a good understanding of your navigation.
+You can calculate the amount of content you need and it gives you a good understanding of your scope.

+## Wireframes

+A wireframe is a low fidelity layout that serves three simple purposes:

+1. It presents the information that will be displayed on the page in a little more detail than our sketches and our user flows.
+2. It gives an outline of structure and layout of the page, and it conveys the overall direction and description of your user interface.
+3. It's basically, as you can see here, it's just like a blueprint of a building.

+They really help us understand how users will navigate our product, and they are a great way to learn.
+They are complex enough to inform everyone but simple enough to not get bogged down by too much detail.

+Basically, they are a way to show others our ideas and get quick feedback without the hassle of having to change a high detail design.

+### How To Create A Wireframe

+Keep things simple.
+Pencil and paper is a good way to start.
+We can polish them up if we have a client that we can review with, but black and white is great.
+Images?
+A rectangle with an X. A video?
+A rectangle with a triangle inside.

+We have to ask ourselves the important questions.
+What should the user see when he comes into a page?
+What actions should he be encouraged to do?
+These questions are a great segue to wireframing.
+We need to understand what should be on every page.